EricZinda/docsproto/devhowto/devhowtoReportingAFailure.md

             # variables into it using {}, in a kind of template approach
             ReportError(f"'{item}' is not large")
 ~~~
 `large_a_1` looks at an object, checks if it has a size at all, and if so, checks if it is "large" and succeeds if it is.
-If not, a logical error to report would be "this thing is not large".
+If not, a logical error to report would be "this thing I was passed is not large".

-If we run "A file is very large" using our same example world:
+Let's try it: If we run "A file is very large" using our same example world:

 ~~~
 a folder